 Study Progress Initiatives

-According to the Teaching and Examination Regulation of the VUB, you are required to pass at least 60% of the registered credits of a programme every academic year.
+According to the Teaching and examination regulation of the VUB, you are required to pass at least 60% of the registered credits of a programme every academic year.
 Note that a bachelor’s, master’s and preparatory/bridging programme are considered as separate programmes and that this rule applies to each programme individually.
 Based on your results of the resit examination period, you do not meet this requirement.
-The Examination Board has therefore imposed binding conditions on your re-enrollment in the same programme.
+The examination board has therefore imposed binding conditions on your re-enrolment in the same programme.

 You don’t stand alone in this challenge!
 We would like to support you by reflecting on the binding conditions and by looking together for the right guidance and tools to successfully complete the new academic year 2022-2023.
 How?

 Via this link you can register for an online Q&A session.
 We will reflect in group on what the binding conditions entail and look for points of actions for next year.
 During this session you can ask questions, so do not hesitate to join us and register here.
 Hope to see you soon.